 [win-looz] [ni-goh-shee-ey-shuh n]

-This term refers to a distributive negotiation whereby one party’s gain is another party’s loss.
-Both parties are competing to get the most value from the negotiation.
-Also called the ‘fixed-pie’ scenario in that there is only a limited amount to be distributed.
-A term also used in ‘Game Theory’ and Economics.
-(Also known as Lose-Win Negotiation).
+Win-Lose refers to a distributive negotiation where one negotiator’s gain the other negotiator’s loss.
+Both negotiators are typically competing to take away or claim the most value from their negotiation.
+Also called the ‘fixed-pie’ scenario, in that there is only a limited amount to be distributed.
+The term ‘win-lose’ was popularized by ‘game theory’.
+(The counter-side is known as Lose-Win Negotiation).